 Tell me – where have you had your best chai ever?

-Before we get to my special Chai Infused With Essential Oils recipe I need to answer an important question which often comes up:
+Before we get to my special Chai With Essential Oils recipe I need to answer an important question which often comes up:

 Is it Safe to Make Chai With Essential Oils?